Arguments published, in order:

 Open source at: https://bastinjf_climate.users.earthengine.app/view/potential-tree-cover

-Newspaper and television reports of deforestation and forest fires in the context of the climate crisis are dramatic and depressing.
-But is this the whole story or is there more happening to forests at the global scale that is cause for optimism and incentive to action?
-Yes is the short answer, but as often with anything ecological the story contains accounts of reliable research that seem contradictory.
-This essay presents the case for optimism when these varying studies are balanced against each other for a global perspective based on three mechanisms by which forests can expand.
+News reports of deforestation and forest fires in the context of the climate crisis are often depressing.
+But is this the whole story or is there more happening to forests that is cause for optimism?
+Yes is the short answer, but as often with ecology the story contains accounts of reliable research that seem contradictory.
+This argument presents the case for optimism when these studies are balanced against each other.

-For the full version download the file here:
+For the full version of this argument download here: